 - Improve your inner dialogue.
 It is natural to wrestle with numerous negative “what if” scenarios, which result in increased anxiety.
 Try integrating a positive slant to your thoughts; for example, as opposed to thinking, “What if I come down with COVID-19?” tell yourself, “I have been doing everything I can to protect myself and stay safe.”

 - Stay connected.
 While social distancing and staying away from one another has become the new normal, it’s critical to maintain social connections in ways which are safe: telephone calls, emailing and chatting on social media, writing letters, and making use of technology for virtual get-togethers, classes, religious services, etc.

 - Turn off the news.
 It is important to make certain you’re up to date regarding the latest recommendations, guidelines, and status of the virus, but it is also easy to quickly become overwhelmed with too much information.
 Try to limit your news watching to no more than an hour per day, and also make sure the source you’re getting information from is reliable.

 - Take care of yourself.
 Create a routine which includes at least seven hours of sleep per night, half an hour of exercise each day, and a healthy diet.
 You will be aiding both your emotional state and your immune system by simply making good lifestyle choices.

-Morning Glory Home Care is always here to partner with you in providing trusted, dependable elder and memory care in Granite City, IL.
+Morning Glory Home Care is always here to partner with you in providing trusted, dependable in-home care in Belleville, IL and the surrounding communities.
 Our compassionate care team helps senior loved ones maximize emotional, physical, and social wellbeing, all in the comfort and safety of home.
-Whether the need is for just a couple hours each week of respite care, enabling family caregivers to rest and recharge, or as much time as needed, up through and including full-time care, contact us at 618-667-8400 to learn more about our top-rated elder and memory care in Granite City, IL and the surrounding communities.
+Whether the need is for just a couple hours each week of respite care, enabling family caregivers to rest and recharge, or as much time as needed, up through and including full-time care, contact us at 618-667-8400 to learn more about our top-rated in-home care in Belleville, IL and the surrounding communities.